Zum Inhalt

 Inline-script:

-If you use the HTML-modification to block scripts on your website, you can group the treated scripts and release them uniformly via an integration.
+If you use the HTML-modification to block scripts on your website, you can group the affected scripts and enable them uniformly via a single embedding.

-A group is defined for this purpose; you choose the group name yourself - for the following examples, we have chosen example-group.
-The group is specified using the attributedata-ccm-loader-group .
+To do this, define a group; you can choose the group name yourself—for the following examples, we’ll use example-group.
+The group is specified using the attribute data-ccm-loader-group .

 External script: